 The CHE team also teaches the volunteers how to share their Christian faith appropriately and disciple new believers.
 The idea that our beliefs affect whether or not we have healthy practices is central to CHE’s work.

-How our beliefs can
+How our beliefs can influence our health

 Terry Dalrymple, Coordinator of the Global CHE Network service team, says:

 ‘Helping people change their behaviours very often means offering them the opportunity to change their beliefs.

 ‘Some worldviews can lock people into their poverty in certain ways.
 For example, many people around the world are animistic – they believe the world is controlled by spirits.
 So their work becomes appeasing the spirits.